 To further help the plants thrive, avoid shifting your substrate as this will uproot or tip the plants.
 The goal should be to make sure your plants remain stable, especially when newly planted to help roots development and spread.

-Moreover, when cleaning the gravel, use a siphon kit to vacuum, and at no point should you get the substate from the tank.
+Moreover, when cleaning the gravel, use a siphon kitto vacuum, and at no point should you get the substate from the tank.

-It’s fairly easy to plant a new aquarium with a gravel substrate.
+To plant a new aquarium with a gravel substrate.

-To begin with, layer your gravel no higher than 2 to 3 inches above the aquarium floor.
+Begin by layering your gravel no higher than 2 to 3 inches above the aquarium floor.
 Add fertilizer to the gravel then fill your tank about halfway with water before adding in the selected plants.

 Next, place the plants in gravel making sure you handle the roots and bulbs gently then cover them above the root level to ensure proper growth.